mikerae/logging-in-game/README.md

 currentTileId is not updating before mew move() event is fired.
 A condition was added to move to call the function code if the currentTileId != nextTileId.
 The move() now returns the updated currentTileId.
-[the actionEventListners are still not working correctly].
+[the actionEventListeners are still not working correctly].
-## Eventlisteners for Game mechanics Actions firing imediately and not waiting for event
+## Eventlisteners for Game mechanics Actions firing immediately and not waiting for event
 #### Status: Resolved
-The parameters were removed from the called function for eventListeners, and the called functions were defined withing the scope of the function within which the eventListeners were enclosed.
+The parameters were removed from the called function for eventListeners, and the called functions were defined within the scope of the function within which the eventListeners were enclosed.
 ## Move() not updating CurentTile
 #### Status: Resolved
 A new line making currentTile = nextTile after currentTilID = nextTileId was added to move().